 Values Explanation Significance Roles Open space Colbee Park is 10 hectares of publicly available open space in a quiet, scenic semi-rural setting.
 The park is large enough to cater for a wide range of sport and recreation activities.
-Local Buffer between residential development and semi-rural properties Visual relief to surrounding development Access and linkagesColbee Park is central to the Hawkesbury Region.Colbee Park is situated within walking and cycling distance of residents, the shopping centre and schools in McGraths Hill.
+Local Buffer between residential development and semi-rural properties Visual relief to surrounding development Access and linkages Colbee Park is central to the Hawkesbury Region.
+Colbee Park is situated within walking and cycling distance of residents, the shopping centre and schools in McGraths Hill.
 Located in a quiet part of McGraths Hill away from the busy Windsor Road and Pitt Town Road, the community, particularly children, feels safe getting there and using the park.
 Dog owners appreciate exercising their dogs away from traffic.
-The park is free to use and accessible to everyone in the community when not being used by an organised group.
-The park is accessible by public transport (train and bus).
-Vehicle parking spaces are appreciated.
-Local Publicly accessible park Sport and active recreation Colbee Park is a multi-use sporting facility, providing opportunities for children and adults for organised sport and active recreation through playing soccer and baseball and participating in BMX.
-State - District Venue for NSW BMX championships Focus for cycling activities in the Hawkesbury with BMX track, pump
+Local Publicly accessible park